conoron/bslite/course.md

 #Moodle Labs

->Welcome to Moodle Labs.
-These workshopa are part of the professional development programme within WIT and also the ongoing staff support within the technology enhanced learning environment here in the WIT community.
+Welcome to Moodle Labs.
+These workshops are part of the professional development programme within WIT and also the ongoing staff support within the technology enhanced learning environment here in the WIT community.

 ####Tuition Team